kingparra/aws-certprep/01_-_monitoring_and_reporting/notes.rst

 * Metric: The thing we're measuring.
 * Thresholds: Point at which we want a notification or action.
-* Period: Length of time in seconds to evaluate the metric.
+* Period: Length of time in seconds to evaluate the metric to create each individual data point for an alarm.
-* Action: Changes the state of the alarm and then a notification is sent to Auto Scaling, EC2 Actions, or SNS notifications.
+* Evaluation periods: The number of most recent periods, or data points, to evaluate when determining alarm state.
+* Datapoints to alarm: is the number of data points within the Evaluation Periods that must be breaching to cause the alarm to go to the ``ALARM`` state.
+The breaching data points don't have to be consecutive, but they must all be within the last number of data pints equal to Evaluation Period.
+* Action: What to do when the alarm changes state.

 CloudWatch alarm states:

-* OK: within threshold
+* ``OK``: within threshold
-* INSUFFICIENT_DATA: metric not available, alarm started.
+* ``INSUFFICIENT_DATA``: metric not available, alarm
+  started.
 Not enough data for the metric to determine the alarm state.
-* ALARM: metric outside the defined threshold.
+* ``ALARM``: metric outside the defined threshold.

 Things to consider about alarms